josharsh/LearnDocker/Networking/README.md

 # Understanding Expose

 To expose the port number of container to the physical host.
-The physical host will b e connected to the internal port of the container.
+The physical host will be connected to the internal port of the container.
 The application will be running on the container